ArtMot99/personal-blog/README.md

 ## Loading test data

-To load test data into the database, run the following commands:
+To load test data into the database, run the following command:
 ```
-python manage.py loaddata fixtures/user.json
-python manage.py loaddata fixtures/category.json
-python manage.py loaddata fixtures/post.json
-python manage.py loaddata fixtures/comment.json
+python manage.py loaddata fixtures/user.json fixtures/category.json fixtures/post.json fixtures/comment.json
 ```

-**It is important to execute these commands in the same sequence!**
+*You can also sign in to a test user account with the following details:*

+Username: `test`\
+Password `Test12345`

+**Sign in to check your admin capabilities:**

+Username: `admin`\
+Password `admin`

 ## Contacts